Code-Institute-Submissions/SleepyMan93-cloud_culture/README.md

 Found a bug once site was deployed where by some images linked in the HTML did not render.
 ![Deployed Image Bug](media/readme/alt_image_bug.png)
+To correct this I just copied the Object URL for each image and used that as the source in the HTML files rendering them.
+Logo and carousel images on the homepage respectively.

 ### Product Page